CL language analysis results

 Data Area Example

 Two modelisations have been made for Data Area instruction based on the type of Data Area.
 Data Area are either local or non-local.
-There is five commands available to manipulate the Data Area listed in the below table:
+There are five commands available to manipulate the Data Area listed in the table below:

 Command Link Type description